-model of perfect competition.
+&lt;sup>13 The Commission recognises that a truly perfectly competitive market is, as a general rule, rarely observed and as such does not presume that an effectively competitive market will emulate the model of perfect competition.
 However, the Commission considers that a market that is effectively competitive will exhibit a number of the characteristics that are fundamental to perfect competition.

-13 Re Queensland Co-operative Milling Association; Re Defiance Holdings Ltd (1976) 25 FLR 169 at 188.
+&lt;sup>14 Re Queensland Co-operative Milling Association; Re Defiance Holdings Ltd (1976) 25 FLR 169 at 188.

-The Tribunal went on to say:14
+The Tribunal went on to say:

-Competition expresses itself as rivalrous market behaviour.
+Competition expresses itself as rivalrous market behaviour. ....